neect-aauav/rally-tascas-api/docs/README.md

 ## Get Admin Token

 Get an admin token to use in the Authorization header of requests.
+A valid admin account must me passed in the request body.

 **HTTP Request**